praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/adobe-analytics-release-notes.md

 #### Features

 * Updated the Adobe Analytics Extension to [AppMeasurement 2.14.0](https://docs.adobe.com/content/help/en/analytics/implementation/appmeasurement-release-notes/c-release-notes-mjs.html) which includes a fix to a known clearVars issue
 * Added an Exchange link to the extension.
-The Exchange listing can be reached by clicking on the dropdown and selecting "extension info"
+The Exchange listing can be reached by selecting the dropdown and choosing "extension info"

 #### Bug fixes